TangentialDevelopment/backend/README.md

 - routeParams: exercises around using different routes in express
 - ejs: ejs demo app and interactions with postman
 - movieApi: usage of open source api's
+- databases: interacting with a database using javascript